William Henry Harrison: Inauguration

 He addressed the nation's already hotly debated issue of slavery.
-As a slaveholder himself, he agreed with the right of states to control the matter:
+As a slaveholder himself, Harrison agreed with the right of states to control the matter:

 The lines, too, separating powers to be exercised by the citizens of one state from those of another seem to be so distinctly drawn as to leave no room for misunderstanding…The attempt of those of one state to control the domestic institutions of another can only result in feelings of distrust and jealousy, the certain harbingers of disunion, violence, and civil war, and the ultimate destruction of our free institutions.

-As he was about to conclude his remarks, Harrison incorporated his reliance upon the country's freedom of religion while taking pains to present himself as part of the religious mainstream rather than a dissenter or member of a minority faith:
+When about to conclude his remarks, he incorporated his reliance upon the country's freedom of religion while taking pains to present himself as part of the religious mainstream rather than a dissenter or member of a minority faith:

 I deem the present occasion sufficiently important and solemn to justify me in expressing to my fellow-citizens a profound reverence for the Christian religion and a thorough conviction that sound morals, religious liberty, and a just sense of religious responsibility are essentially connected with all true and lasting happiness; and to that good Being who has blessed us by the gifts of civil and religious freedom, who watched over and prospered the labors of our fathers and has hitherto preserved to us institutions far exceeding in excellence those of any other people, let us unite in fervently commending every interest of our beloved country in all future time.

 Harrison's lengthy speech offered vague clues about what his presidency would offer to the people of the United States.
 He declared he would only serve for one term in office and not abuse his veto power.
 Harrison was against devising financial schemes for the nation; rather, he left that wholly to Congress.
 He was against agitating the Southern United States on the slavery question.
 He did not discuss the tariff and distribution.
 He said little of the national bank, except he mentioned he was open to paper money, rather than metallic currency.
 Harrison's concept of the presidency was very limited.
 This followed closely with Harrison's Whig political ideology.

 Following the speech, he rode through the streets in the inaugural parade, stood in a three-hour receiving line at the White House, and attended three inaugural balls that evening, including one at Carusi's Saloon entitled the "Tippecanoe" ball with 1,000 guests who had paid $10 per person (equal to $371 in 2025).